Ashbrook (crater)

 Ashbrook is a large lunar impact crater that is located in the vicinity of the south pole on the far side of the Moon, and so cannot be viewed directly from the Earth.
-The eastern face of the crater has been overlain by the similar-sized Drygalski, and more than half the interior floor of Ashbrook is covered by the outer ramparts and ejecta of Drygalski.
-To the northwest is the walled plain Zeeman.
+It is located within the South Pole-Aitken basin.
+The eastern face of the crater has been overlain by the similar-sized Drygalski, and more than half the interior floor of Ashbrook is covered by its outer ramparts and ejecta.
+To the northwest is a walled plain known as Zeeman, and the plateau Mons Kocher lies just to the north.

+On the lunar geologic timescale, this formation dates to the Pre-Nectarian period.
 The surviving outer rim of Ashbrook is worn and eroded by subsequent impacts, although much of the original formation is still visible.
 If the crater once possessed a central peak, it is now buried by the ejecta from Drygalski.
 Only a section of the interior floor near the southwest rim is flat, being marked only by tiny craterlets.

-This crater was previously designated Drygalski Q before being assigned a name by the IAU.
+This crater is named after American astronomer Joseph Ashbrook (1918-1980).
+It was previously designated Drygalski Q before this designation was adopted by the IAU in 1994.
+In lunar studies, J. Ashbrook is referenced for his method for estimating the height of lunar domes from their shadows.